 Time Management Course

-With a strong link to our stress patterns, time management is a critical part of what we do day to day.
+With a strong link to our stress patterns, time management is a critical part of what we do day today.
 Using SMARTER objectives, this workshop goes the extra mile, and in addition to other time management courses, bridges the gap between time and stress and introduces new thinking on managing time proactively.
-Time management can a practiced art, producing stunning effects when all the right elements come together.
+Time management can be a practiced art, producing stunning effects when all the right elements come together.
 Less stress, more time – doesn’t that sound good?!

 Effective time management has become such a part of our everyday lives but a lot of the planning detail is lost as we struggle through the day towards our objectives.
 This refreshing workshop reinforces some of the key elements for successful time management.

 Content of the Time Management Workshop, Kent, London and Lincolnshire

 How to analyse your time

 The key to prioritisation